smichaelsen/typo3-gitlab-ci/README.md

 ### Breaking Changes:

+#### 3.x to 4.x:

+* latest: The `build_extensions` job is now executed with a node 8 image instead of node 7.
+Make sure your frontend building works based on node 8.

 #### 2.x to 3.x:

 * [384242e0](https://github.com/smichaelsen/typo3-gitlab-ci/commit/384242e0d426a653b4e5e6d8ae6aa6d6cc2a0e64): The `.Build` folder is now built from all files excluding some certain files and directories (such as `.git`) instead of only copying a list of known files and directory.
 That can result in additional files landing in the `.Build` folder and being deploying eventually.
 Use the new `gitlab-ci-scripts/rsync-build-excludes.txt` to define additional excludes.